-+44 (0)20 3862 7484 to pay by credit or debit card, send payment by bank transfer (details on request) or send a cheque payable to 'Institution of Environmental Sciences'
+A non-refundable fee of £30 is required to cover the cost of administration.
+You can call us on +44 (0)20 3862 7484 to pay by credit or debit card, send payment by Bank Transfer (details on request) or send a cheque payable to 'Institution of Environmental Sciences'

-Your application will be reviewed by the Fellowship Committee and a recommendation made to the IES Council.
-This process make take up to three months.
+Your application will be reviewed by the IES Application Review Panel (ARP).
+This process takes approximately six weeks.
 You will be notified as soon as the decision has been made.